The Property Manager API

 Contracts: Each account features one or more contracts, each of which has a fixed term of service during which specified Akamai products and modules are active.
 Along with information about the group, you need the contract identifier to access virtually all of PAPI’s resources.

 Products: Each contract enables one or more products, each of which allows you to deploy web properties on the Akamai edge network and receive associated support from Akamai Professional Services.
 Products allow you to create new properties, CP codes, and edge hostnames.
 They also determine the baseline set of a property’s rule behaviors.

 Modules: Modules are add-ons to products that may enable additional rule behaviors.
 Different products support different sets of modules.
 Your ability to specify any given rule behavior depends on the currently active product and associated modules.
 PAPI does not provide information directly about your selected modules, but it does allow you to determine the currently available behaviors and criteria they enable.

 The inputs above allow you to deploy properties:

 Metadata: Once activated, each property is distributed to the Akamai network as an XML configuration file known as Akamai metadata.
-This XML format combines information about the property’s rules and hostnames.
+This low-level XML format combines information about the property’s rules and hostnames.
 You can view metadata for each version regardless of activation, but you can only modify it indirectly.
-(See the Property Versions interface.):

 Messages: When you modify different aspects of a property, responses may include errors or warnings.
 An error prevents you from activating a property version, but you can activate versions that yield less severe warnings.
 Warnings that result from activations must be explicitly acknowledged.